part II - the eastern side ~ page 3 ~ |

 the last stretch of wall before the Lateran, seen from the inside |

-It stood along via Campana (as stated by the inscription), a road which ran towards
+It stood along via Campana (as stated by the inscription above the archway), a road which ran towards

 the south, along the direction now matching via Appia Nuova. the keystone of the gate's arch |